SBSoftwareDev/toolbox/notes/WebsiteBuilding.md

 # Website Building Basics
 There are *numerous* ways to build and configure a website, and there isn't a feasible way to cover them all in a concise manner.
 The goal of this note is to list basic configurations and tools for creating a website.

 One important thing to note, is that there is no *right* way or *best* way to make a website.
 Most of the time, there are simply *better* ways than others to achieve **your** goals.
 Are you making a blog website?
 Sure, you could use plain HTML, CSS, and a sprinkle of JavaScript.
 There is nothing *wrong* with that, and you do have the ability to make a **good** website with those tools.
 This is where the term *better* comes in.
-You could use frameworks, packages, and assets to *expand* functionality, *decrease* work load, and get you to your goal faster.
+You could use frameworks, packages, and assets to *expand* functionality, *decrease* work load, and get you to your goal *faster*.

 ## Critical Tools